 The inks are more complex in comparison to the above silk screen printing materials.
 You might be confused about a great many types of inks and wonder which is right for your projects.
 The choice of inks drastically affects the printing effect.
 A good example is that we often see screen-printed bags, some of which look good, but some are terrible.
 That closely relates to the used ink.
 Here I list and explain 3 common types.

 The most common type.
 It’s always the first choice for the clothing industry for the good coverage, applications to most fabrics, plus little ink waste.
-But there’s a drawback of thick feel.
+But there’s a drawback — the thick feel.
 Using additives can be useful.
 However, it’s less environmentally friendly for some less sustainable ingredients.

 This is an eco-friendly alternative to PVC-based plastisol inks.
 And it delivers prints into fabrics not remaining on the surface like plastisol ink.
 So, it’s more tailored to the increased demand for clothing soft hand.
 Plus, it’s more detailed than plastisol ink and longer-lasting than any other print.
 But there’re limits for fabrics as it only holds to cotton fibers.
 100% cotton is needed for bright colors on dark garments.

 It helps solve that issue by adding an activator to bring the garment back to its natural color and thus re-dyeing.
 It stands out for making the colors bright while keeping a soft hand feel.

 Both water-based ink and discharge ink are great for retail brands for delivering super soft prints.
 But remember there exists a higher garment loss risk since the fabric is already dyed and prints are hard to fix.
 However, small imperfections can be fixed if printed with plastisol inks.
 So, you’d better order a couple of extras to make up for defective products.